Experience A Reindeer Sleigh Ride in Magical Nature of Lapland – Right At the Backyard of Santa’s House at Arctic Circle!

 - When sleigh riding, reindeer drops his small-sized leavings to the route (which looks quite funny!).
 This is a clever way to reduce extra weight and maximize the speed.

 - Reindeer eat and ADORE lichen (’jäkälä’ in Finnish).
 It’s like a piece of sausage for a dog.
 Reindeer have a tremendous sense of smell, they actually smell out lichen from a very long distance!

 - Reindeer hoofs make funny clicking-noises when riding.
 Hoofs are very sharp.
 With them, reindeers can dig out food under snow.

 - Reindeer doesn’t usually like being touched – it’s a forest animal and nobody’s usually there to touch them

-- Male reindeer drop their horns (yes, you heard me right, they actually DROP them!) during November and December and they start growing the new ones during the Summer.
+- Male reindeer of Lapland drop their horns (yes, you heard me right, they actually DROP them!) during November and December and they start growing the new ones during the Summer.
 Female reindeer drop their horn usually right after the new calf is born (during spring)

 - Reindeer horns have a hairy surface and horns are really sensitive during their growth phase.
 If horns break down, it’s very painful and the loss of blood can lead to the death